 9. Language Skills

-But you can also emphasize your multilingual skills in other parts.
+But you can also emphasize your multilingual skills in other parts, like below:

-- Offered meticulous customer support for clients in 3 languages: English, Spanish, French.
+- Offered meticulous customer support for clients in 3 languages: English, Spanish, and French.

 10. Design Skills